Secret Agent Society: Boosting Emotional and Social Skills in Youth

 Specifically, the study, which is expected to be completed toward the end of 2018, is seeking to determine if the SAS program produces improvements in emotion regulation skills, especially anxiety, ADHD symptomatology, and social skills.

 Dr. Beaumont acknowledges that there is a certain amount of professional skepticism when it comes to social skills training for children.
 “Children might improve in the actual therapy session,” she says, “but do they take what they learn and use it where they need it?”
 Dr. Beaumont believes that a main premise and foundation of the SAS program is that working with a support team around the child — parents, teachers, therapists — who speak the same lingo can raise the skill level of the child and empower the child to use these skills when they need them.

 “In addition to the benefits the SAS program provides for patients and families, our trainees in psychiatry and psychology have also learned quite a bit about group therapy, family dynamics, parent training, behavior therapy, and social skills training,” adds Dr. Bennett.

 “Anxious youth and anxious adolescents often avoid common social situations that are important to social development,” continues Dr. Bennett.
 “If you go to college and haven’t had those experiences navigating, ‘How do I interact with a roommate?
 How do I meet kids in class?
 How do I make a new group of friends in a new setting?’ — that can be very hard.
 Young people not only feel anxious, but they also feel like they don’t have the necessary social skills.
 They feel that they’ve missed out on learning important social and developmental skills because they’ve been taken out of these activities due to their anxiety.
-So, we hope to collaborate with Dr. Beaumont and faculty from our Youth Anxiety Center to develop a similar social skills program for older adolescents and college age youth.”
+So, we hope to collaborate with Dr. Beaumont and faculty from our Center for Youth Mental Health (formerly known as the Youth Anxiety Center) to develop a similar social skills program for older adolescents and college age youth.”